 - 8 x 10″, with a combination of coated 300 gsm covers and Satin-Coated 128gsm internal pages.

-- 170 pages, with over 40 full-colour pages, including detailed photos to aid identification.
+- 170 pages, now with 50 full-colour pages, including detailed photos to aid identification.

 “I am pleased to see the principles of evidence-based harm reduction being so prominently endorsed by this timely book” – Professor David Nutt, author of DRUGS WITHOUT THE HOT AIR and DRINK?
 (Edmond J. Safra Chair in Neuropsychopharmacology at Imperial College London and Director of the Neuropsychopharmacology Unit in the Division of Brain Sciences).